 Other types of trusts offer specific tax benefits.
-Generation-skipping trusts (or dynasty trusts), for example, make it easy for trustors to pass tax-free money to grandchildren and other beneficiaries who are at least two generations below them.
+For example, generation-skipping trusts (or dynasty trusts), make it easy for trustors to pass tax-free money to grandchildren and other beneficiaries who are at least two generations below them.
 Once the value of the assets in their will exceeds the estate-tax exemption, a trustor with a credit shelter trust can pass the rest of their wealth on to their spouse tax-free.

 Other Estate Planning Options

 If you’re not interested in getting trust, there are other ways to bequeath your assets to your loved ones.
 While your assets could be taxed more heavily, setting up a will is often cheaper than setting up a trust.
 If you want your beneficiaries to use your assets to fund their education, you can put them in a 529 savings plan or a custodial account.

 If you can’t afford to set up a living trust, you can also consider getting something called a Kiss Trust.
 It’s an inexpensive alternative to the traditional trust and the minimum initial deposit is relatively low.
 You can decide how the funds in the trust will be invested and multiple people can contribute to a trust for a particular beneficiary.